 Odds of hitting a deer: 1 in 63

 On average, every square mile in Pennsylvania in home to 30 deer, says the Penn State Extension.
 But the state's estimated 1.5 million whitetails aren't the only wildlife hazard on the roads.

 Pennsylvania also has a population of 1,000 elk, pictured above.
 They're massive deer relatives that can weigh as much as half a ton.
 The state's elk population is centered in — where else? — Elk County.

-The animals are so huge that a leaping elk recently brought down a low-flying helicopter in Utah.
+The animals are so huge that in February 2018, a leaping elk brought down a low-flying helicopter in Utah.
 Imagine what one could do to a car.

 Odds of hitting a deer: 1 in 57